gardenia22/csapp/README.md

 my solution to problems on CSAPP

-I thought create this repo might help me studying hard
+I thought creating this repo might help me studying hard, but I was wrong. :(